ISUgenomics/bioinformatics-workbook/dataAnalysis/nextflow/02_creatingAworkflow.md

 * [Nextflow getting started](https://www.nextflow.io/docs/latest/getstarted.html)

 This is a great resource, but it assumes you have had some experience with object oriented programming or even some background in groovy/Java.
 You will run across methods that aren't part of nextflow but part of the groovy language like [`.trim, .flatten, and the word "it"`].
 At first this was hard to separate out when we just wanted to know how to do X.  While they do have examples in their [nextflow patterns section](https://github.com/nextflow-io/patterns), it isn't quite sufficient yet to quickly learn to create a nextflow workflow.

-This tutorial is aimed to bridge this gap.
+Seqera labs just came out with a [very comprehensive set of tutorials](https://seqera.io/training/) and I strongly encourage you to explore it as it covers everything you will need to create nextflow workflows.
+However, if you are looking for a shorter, quick start guide type tutorial geared toward biologist turned bioinformatician, this tutorial is for you.

-## A practical example
+### A practical example

 The goal of this tutorial is to introduce you to the concepts of nextflow by building a practical example.
 We will journey through the process of making a simple blast workflow that can take in a fasta file as a query and run blast on it.
 We will then keep extending this example to showcase different features in nextflow that are useful in building a dynamic workflow.

-## Prerequisites
+### Prerequisites

 This tutorial assumes that you are familiar with bash scripting and [how to run blast locally](https://bioinformaticsworkbook.org/dataAnalysis/blast/blastExample.html#gsc.tab=0).